Sodium Laureth Sulfate or Sodium Lauryl Sulfate?

 Both SLS and SLES are well-documented irritants to both the skin and eyes.
 This irritation leads to skin redness and dehydration, as well as a change in the skin barrier function and the skin’s natural pH.
 The level of irritation that SLS causes is comparable to that of other surfactants; SLES, however, is less irritating than most.
 Products are often formulated to minimize this irritation (by adding additional ingredients or by lowering the concentration) and the final product is typically tested for overall irritancy.
-Additionally, the degree of irritation will vary person-by-person, by duration of contact with the skin (meaning if these ingredients are in your shampoo you are unlikely to experience this effect because you immediately wash them off, unlike a skin cream or lotion), and even by the time of year.
+Additionally, the degree of irritation will vary person-by-person, by the duration of contact with the skin (meaning if these ingredients are in your shampoo you are unlikely to experience this effect because you immediately wash them off, unlike a skin cream or lotion), and even by the time of year.
 If you have dry skin, you are more susceptible to irritation from SLS and SLES.
 SLS is often used in irritation tests as a positive control, meaning it is used to purposefully cause irritation in order to compare the reaction level with other irritants.
 In these cases, SLS is used more to determine an individual’s propensity for irritation as not every individual will react.
 If irritation to SLS occurs, irritation by other compounds is likely.

 Other concerns surrounding the use of these ingredients is whether or not they are carcinogenic and their effect on the environment.
-Neither SLS nor SLES are carcinogenic.
+Neither SLS nor SLES is carcinogenic.
 However, a byproduct produced during the ethoxylation process, 1,4-dioxane, is listed as being reasonably anticipated to be a human carcinogen by the National Toxicology Program.
 Most manufacturers take measures to eliminate this contaminant from SLES, but some traces of it have been found in products.
 The FDA reportedly monitors levels of 1,4-dioxane in cosmetics.
-However it has set no recommended limits on the level of the anticipated carcinogen.
+However, it has set no recommended limits on the level of the anticipated carcinogen.
 Although both SLS and SLES are biodegradable, they are considered moderately toxic to aquatic animals at high enough concentrations.
 Luckily, these concentrations are likely never reached under present conditions due to the low amount present in products.

 Bottom-line: if you have sensitive or dry skin, you may be better off avoiding products containing sodium lauryl sulfate.
 While sodium laureth sulfate is not as irritating, it may be best to avoid it as well if you have particularly sensitive skin.
-Otherwise the use of either is safe, both for humans and the environment, so long as finished products have been properly monitored for levels of 1,4-dioxane.
+Otherwise, the use of either is safe, both for humans and the environment, so long as finished products have been properly monitored for levels of 1,4-dioxane.

-Robinson VC, Bergfeld WF, Belsito DV, et al. Final report of the amended safety assessment of sodium laureth sulfate and related salts of sulfated ethoxylated alcohols.
+- Robinson VC, Bergfeld WF, Belsito DV, et al. Final report of the amended safety assessment of sodium laureth sulfate and related salts of sulfated ethoxylated alcohols.
 Int J Toxicol.2010;29(4 Suppl):151S-161S; PMID: .

-Bondi CA, Marks JL, Wroblewski LB, et al. Human and Environmental Toxicity of Sodium Lauryl Sulfate (SLS): Evidence for Safe Use in Household Cleaning Products.
+- Bondi CA, Marks JL, Wroblewski LB, et al. Human and Environmental Toxicity of Sodium Lauryl Sulfate (SLS): Evidence for Safe Use in Household Cleaning Products.
 Environ Health Insights.2015;9:27-32; PMID: 26617461.

-Geier J, Uter W, Pirker C, et al. Patch testing with the irritant sodium lauryl sulfate (SLS) is useful in interpreting weak reactions to contact allergens as allergic or irritant.
+- Geier J, Uter W, Pirker C, et al. Patch testing with the irritant sodium lauryl sulfate (SLS) is useful in interpreting weak reactions to contact allergens as allergic or irritant.
 Contact Dermatitis.2003;48(2):99-107; PMID: 12694214.

-Uter W, Geier J, Becker D, et al. The MOAHLFA index of irritant sodium lauryl sulfate reactions: first results of a multicentre study on routine sodium lauryl sulfate patch testing.
+- Uter W, Geier J, Becker D, et al. The MOAHLFA index of irritant sodium lauryl sulfate reactions: first results of a multicentre study on routine sodium lauryl sulfate patch testing.
 Contact Dermatitis.2004;51(5-6):259-262; PMID: 15606650.

 - Program) NNT.
 Report on Carcinogens, Thirteenth Edition.
 Research Triangle Park, NC: Department of Health and Human Sevices, Public Health Service;2014.

-Rastogi SC.
+- Rastogi SC.
 Headspace analysis of 1,4-dioxane in products containing polyethoxylated surfactants by GC-MS. Chromatographia.1990;29(9):441-445.

-Administration UFSD.
+- Administration UFSD.
 1,4-Dioxane A Manufacturing Byproduct.
 2014.